 - 575 N.Y. – Around this time, the mighty Bodhvarr of Gautland helps save Hjartarholl from terrible trolls in Sjaelland.
 Many years later, Bodhvarr is killed in Gautland by an ancient red dragon.
 His barrow by the sea is a sailor’s landmark in Gautland.

-- ca. 780 N.Y. – The city of Kaupang was founded in Vestfold, a petty kingdom of Noregur
+- ca. 780 N.Y. – The city of Kaupangur was founded in Vestfold, a petty kingdom of Noregur

 - 793 N.Y. – First Viking raids by Northmenn against northern Ethelland

-- 845 N.Y. – The First Sack of Sequanaborg in Gaunorria by Vikings
+- 845 N.Y. – The First Sack of Sequanaborg in Gaunorria by vikings under Ragnarr Lodhbrok

 - 862 N.Y. – The infamous Sviar chieftain Rys declares his intention to find the lost runestones stolen from the Great Temple at Uppsalir around 200 N.Y.
 He and his followers head East, founding the Tribes of Rys and the Rys Khanate in the mysterious lands along the Vylga river.